-Many cultures recognize the presence of more than two genders including the Bakla of the Philippines, the Kathoey of Thailand, the Maori Whakawahine and Samoan fa’afafine.
-I’m going to consider some of the ethical and legal issues surrounding intersex.
-It is important to recognize that the topics discussed are contentious and there is no right or wrong answer, even within the adult intersex community.
+Many cultures recognize the presence of more than two genders, including the Bakla of the Philippines, the Kathoey of Thailand, the Maori Whakawahine and Samoan fa’afafine.
+I will consider some of the ethical and legal issues surrounding intersex.
+It is important to recognize that the topics discussed are contentious, and there is no right or wrong answer, even within the adult intersex community.

 The ethical principles